help-icon-link

 7. Once all the air has escaped, you may find that water starts to leak out before you turn the radiator key clockwise to close the valve.
 Be careful not to over-tighten the radiator valve, or you may cause damage to the valve.

 8. After you have bled your radiators the final stage is to check the pressure of your boiler gauge.
 If the pressure is too low, the pressure will need rebalancing.
-If the pressure is normal, you can turn your heating on as normal and check that there still aren’t any cold areas in the radiators.
+If the pressure is normal, you can turn your heating on as normal and check that there still aren’t any completely cold areas in the radiators.

-Checking your radiators to make sure they are working or need to be bled again
+Checking your radiators to make sure they are working or need to be bled again in your central heating system

 how to bleed a radiator

 There are countless positive improvements for your heating system such as increased energy efficiency due to your radiators working to their optimum level.
-Because of this, your home should be warmer quicker meaning that you can use less gas to stay warm.

 We get many enquiries asking where radiator keys can be purchased from and we always say the best place to purchase these is Amazon.
-You can get a pair of radiator keys which enables you to bleed your radiators here: Draper 73965 Brass Radiator Keys (1 Pair)

 If You Are Still Wondering How to Bleed A Radiator and you still have cold areas in your radiators please call us on 0808 156 7704 a member of our experienced team will be happy to help you.